henryaddison/what-is-github/slides.md

 ### What is version control?

 It’s like appending “2015-07-15-version-4-final-henrys-edits” to a filename before emailing it round.
-But better.

 --